dachosen1/formulaic/README.md

 ## Usage

-Formulaic package has two main functions – **create.formula** and **reduce.existing.formula** – and one subsidiary function, **add.backtics**.
+Formulaic package has two main functions – **create.formula** and **reduce.existing.formula** – and one subsidiary function, **add.backticks**.
 The main purpose of developing the package is to help users to build a robust model faster and more convenient.

 **create.formula** automatically creates a formula from a provided list of input variables and the output variable.
 The variables will undergo a series of qualification tests such as automatic variable/categories reduction, typo, duplication, and lack of contrasted features elimination, etc. to make sure that a given feature is usable for modeling.
 This will reduce the time to build a model and set the users free from the trivial maneuver: manually inputting variables for modeling.
 The outcome of this formula can be used in a wide range from simple linear regression to any machine learning techniques such as random forest, neural network, etc.